 To convey romantic and sexual compatibility without sex, screwball comedies often rely on “play.”
 Play can be literal – like characters playing a game, as is the case in My Man Godfrey (La Cava, 1936) and Bringing Up Baby (Hawks, 1938) – or metaphorical, represented through physical comedy and fast-paced banter.
 The most obvious example of the latter is the hotel scene in Nothing Sacred (William Wellman, 1937).
 For those who haven’t seen Nothing Sacred, it tells the story of a small town woman named Hazel Flagg (Lombard) who pretends to have terminal radium poisoning in order to get a free trip to New York courtesy of the newspaper, The Morning Star.
 In an effort to conceal Hazel’s fake illness and avoid humiliation in front of prestigious doctors, reporter Wally Cook (Fredric March) tells her that she must pretend to look sick.
 Minutes before the doctors’ arrival, Wally says, “We gotta raise your pulse to 160, quick!
 We gotta have you gasping, panting and covered with a cold sweat inside of five minutes.”
 To rile Hazel up, Wally encourages her to punch him – which Hazel eventually does, but not before Wally knocks her out.
 The sexual subtext in this scene is all too clear, and while Wellman abides by the Code’s letter, he flaunts its spirit – with gusto!

 Fools for Scandal relies heavily on combative banter to express Kay and Rene’s sexual tension, but aside from one scene when they dine together in a Parisian cafe, the film does not satisfyingly convince us that she actually loves (or even likes) him!
 Instead, Kay repeatedly pleads with Rene to “get out” of her house or “leave me alone;” whether it be the morning after her costume party or when Rene serves her breakfast in bed, the entire romance seems unexplainably one-sided.
-Some might argue that Kay’s dismissiveness is the film’s way of showing that she’s hiding her feelings for him.
-Perhaps, but this is not brought to bear in Lombard’s performance: it’s disappointingly one-dimensional, and frankly lacking the depth she imbues in her other screwball roles.
-As a result, Kay comes across as being perpetually aggravated, not lovesick.
+Some might argue that Kay’s dismissiveness is her way of hiding her true feelings for him.
+Unfortunately, this is not brought to bear in Lombard’s performance: it’s disappointingly one-dimensional, and lacking the warmth and depth she imbues in her other screwball roles.
+Her performance suggests that Kay is perpetually aggravated, not lovesick.

 Production on Fools for Scandal began in late-1937 and wrapped in January 1938.
 During this time, Warner Brothers tried to capitalize on Lombard’s star power to bolster public interest in the film, and published a series of pre-production and on-set photos in popular fan magazines of the day (see below).
-In 1937 Lombard was at the peak of her career, and after making just over $450,000, she was named the highest paid star in Hollywood (Kiriakou 2020, pg.
+In 1937 Lombard was at the peak of her career, and after making just over $465,000, she was named the highest paid star in Hollywood (Kiriakou 2020, pg.
 188).
-Warners wasn’t noted for their memorable screwball comedies like Paramount or RKO Pictures, but the studio hoped that at the very least, Lombard’s established comedic prowess and popularity would help make the film a success.
+Warners wasn’t noted for their memorable screwball comedies like Paramount or RKO Pictures, but the studio hoped that at the very least, Lombard’s reputation and box office popularity would help make the film a success.

-However, it’s clear in production documents that the studio and director Mervyn LeRoy quickly realized that something was missing.
-Not long after filming began, Warners hired noted comedy writer, Irv Brecher, to work on additional dialogue.
+However, production documents reveal that Warners quickly realized that something was missing.
+Not long after filming began, the studio hired noted comedy writer, Irv Brecher, to work on additional dialogue.
 Brecher had made a name for himself in radio, working for performers like Al Jolson; 1937 marked his foray into screenwriting, and he later wrote the screenplays for Marx brothers comedies At the Circus (1939) and Go West (1940).
 Despite Brecher’s added talent and a substantial marketing campaign, Fools for Scandal was a commercial and critical failure upon its April 1938 release.
 The film did well in some markets – particularly the Great Lakes region (Motion Picture Daily, May 1938, pg.
-11) – but with a $1.3 million budget, Warner Brothers reported an overall loss.
+11) – but with a $1.3 million budget, Warners reported an overall loss.

 As this Modern Screen film review makes clear, critics felt that the comedy was “confusing” and that Lombard’s performance failed to measure up to her previous screwball triumphs.
 By all accounts, Lombard was taken aback by the film’s dismal performance.
 Given the power and status she held in the industry at the time, Fools for Scandal was not the career-ending film that some speculate it could’ve been.
 That said, it did help shape the trajectory of Lombard’s late-career.
 Prior to the film’s release, she had been seriously contemplating a break from screwball comedy because she didn’t want to be typecast.
-Lombard longed to challenge herself professionally, and believed that tackling other genres would help demonstrate her versatility as an actor.
-Fools for Scandal‘s failure was the final push Lombard needed to take her career down a different path, and for the next two years, she tried earnestly to distance herself from her existent screwball star persona.
+She yearned to challenge herself professionally, and believed that tackling other genres would help demonstrate her versatility.
+Fools for Scandal‘s failure was the final push Lombard needed to take her career down a different path, and for the next few years, she earnestly tried to distance herself from the film and her screwball persona.

 Carman, Emily.
 Independent Stardom: Freelance Women in the Hollywood Studio System.
 Austin: University of Texas Press, 2015.